dfrnoch/fresh/README.md

 #### Configuration

-Run `fresh -g` to generate a default config file; this will save it to the dafault config dir.
+Run `fresh -g` to generate a default config file; this will save it to the default config dir.
 You'll probably want to at least set the server address.
-The config options (and their default values) are
+The config options are

-- `address = '127.0.0.1:1234'` The IP address and port of the server to which you'd like to connect.
-This can be overridden with the `-a` command-line option.
+- `address`: This specifies the IP address and port of the server that the client should connect to.
+To override the default value, use the `-a` command-line option.

-- `name = 'fresh user'` The name you'd like to (attempt to) use when connecting to the server.
-If a sufficiently similar name is taken, you will be renamed to something generic (but unique).
-This can be overridden with the `-n` command-line option.
+- `name`: This sets the desired name to use when connecting to the server.
+If the chosen name is already in use, a generic name will be assigned instead.
+  The default value can be changed using the `-n` command-line option.

-- `timeout_ms = 100` Minimum amount of time (in milliseconds) per iteration of
-  the main loop.
-Setting this to a smaller value will make typing feel snappier, but may consume more system resources.
+- `timeout_ms`: This sets the minimum amount of time (in milliseconds) that each iteration of the main loop should take.
+Decreasing this value can make the client feel more responsive, but may increase resource usage.

-- `read_size = 1024` The the amount (in bytes) the client attempts to read from its connection with the server each time through the main loop.
-The default amount is almost undoubtedly fine.
-Setting this to a very low number will impact your experience; setting this to 0 will render the client inoperable.
+- `read_size`: This determines the number of bytes to read from the server during each iteration of the main loop.
+The default value is typically sufficient.
+Setting this to a very low number will affect performance, and setting it to 0 will make the client unusable.

-- `roster_width = 24` Number of characters wide to draw the panel that holds the current `Room`'s roster.
-By default, the server limits user names to 24 characters, so this is a reasonable width.
+- `roster_width`: This specifies the width (in characters) of the panel that displays the current room's roster.
+As the server limits usernames to 24 characters, this setting is set to a reasonable default value.

-- `cmd_char = ';'` The character prepended to an input line to indicate to the client it should be interpreted as a _command_, rather than just as text to be sent to the chat.
-These instructions will assume the default value.
+- `cmd_char`: This is the character used to indicate that a line of input should be interpreted as a command rather than plain text.
+The default value will be assumed in the following instructions.

-- `max_scrollback = 2000` The maximum number of lines to keep in the scrollback buffer.
+- `max_scrollback`: This sets the maximum number of lines to keep in the scrollback buffer.

-- `min_scrollback = 1000` When the scrollback buffer reaches `max_scrollback`,
-  it will be trimmed to this many lines.
-For reasons that should be obvious, this must be smaller than `max_scrollback`.
+- `min_scrollback`: This specifies the minimum number of lines to retain when the scrollback buffer reaches its maximum capacity.
+It should be noted that this value must be smaller than `max_scrollback`.

 #### Use

 The client's operation is _modal_.
 When you first start the client, you will be in _insert_ mode (indicated by `Ins` in the lower-left-hand corner).
 In this mode, you can type text, which will be sent to the server when you hit `Enter`.
-The following keybindings are available:

-- `Backspace`, `Delete`, `Home`, `End`, and `Left`/`Right` (arrow keys) act as you'd expect

-- `alt-Backspace` and `alt-Delete` will delete an entire word

-- `alt-Left` and `alt-Right` will move the cursor position by one word

-Hitting escape (or backspace when the input line is empty) will put you in _command_ mode (indicated by `Com` in the lower-left-hand corner), where you will eventually be able to control more aspects of the client.
-Right now,
+Pressing `Esc` will put you in _command_ mode (indicated by `Cmd` in the lower-left-hand corner).
+In this mode, you can enter either commands to the client or and vi\
+following keybindings are available:

 - `q` will quit the client.